stefars/LCS/README.md

 # LCS
 For LCS homework

-To use the program, copy + paste into your python interpreter.
+To use the program, install pandas library and copy + paste the program into your python interpreter.

 Curretly there are 4 available options: